Are the mosquitos already feasting on you or your little ones? You’ll be relieved to find our super simple DIY natural insect repellent here.

-Here’s a natural alternative that you can feel good about using (and it smells great, too!)
+Here’s a natural insect repellent recipe alternative you can feel good about using (and it smells great, too!)

 In a 4 ounce glass spray bottle with a fine mist setting, combine: